yagoTobi/VirtualQ-Final-Version/README.md

 ## How It Works

 1. **Manager Portal:**
-   - Park managers can access the portal to manage the park's information, including rides, restaurants, and stores.
+   - Park managers access the portal to manage park information, including rides, restaurants, and stores.
-   - The portal allows managers to update ride status, capacity, and maintenance information.
+   - Managers can update ride status, capacity, and maintenance information in real-time.
-   - Managers can also manage ticket sales and view user tokens.
+   - The portal allows for ticket sales management and user token viewing.

 2. **User Mobile App:**
-   - Visitors can use the mobile app to purchase tickets, plan itineraries, and book rides.
+   - Visitors use the app to purchase tickets, plan itineraries, and book rides.
-   - The app provides real-time information on ride status, queue lengths, and booking availability.
+   - Real-time information on ride status, queue lengths, and booking availability is provided.
-   - Users can view their ticket information and track their progress throughout the park.
+   - Users can view their ticket information and track their park progress.

 3. **Virtual Queue System:**
-   - The system allows users to book ride slots in advance and receive real-time updates on the queue status.
+   - Users can book ride slots in advance and receive real-time queue status updates.
-   - Park managers can view and manage the queue status for multiple rides simultaneously.
+   - Park managers can simultaneously view and manage queue status for multiple rides.
-   - Users can enjoy a seamless experience with reduced waiting times and efficient ride booking.
+   - The system ensures a seamless experience with reduced waiting times and efficient ride booking.

 ## Technology Stack